Overview of Transformations in Informatica with Example

 Active transformations in Informatica are those that modify rows and number of input rows while passive ones do not change a number of input rows and no new rows are created or existing dropped.

-Following are the types of active transformations in Informatica:
+Following are the types of active transformations: